 Mer de Glace via Montenvers Railway

-The Montenvers mountain railway (Chemin de fer du Montenvers) leaves Chamonix to reach the Montenvers Hotel (1.913 m) where you can enjoy a fine view to the Mer de Glace.
+The Montenvers mountain railway (Chemin de fer du Montenvers) leaves Chamonix to reach the Montenvers Hotel (1.913 m).
+There you can enjoy a stunning view to the Mer de Glace.
 More info on our Chamonix article.